Top half of lineup produces for Pirates in 4-0 win against Cubs

-June is shaping up to be a monstrous month for McCutchen, who is now 18 for 42 with 14 RBI and 15 extra-base hits in 11 games.
+June is shaping up to be a monstrous month for McCutchen, who is 18 for 42 with 14 RBIs and 15 extra-base hits in 11 games.

 Catcher Russell Martin also had another big night, going 2 for 4 with two doubles and an RBI in the fourth inning, when the Pirates scored their first two runs.

 They didn't need any more with Edinson Volquez (4-5) pitching seven scoreless innings.
 He allowed seven hits, walked two and struck out five.